Reasoning through language arts

 - Roughly 80 percent of the items are written to a Depth of Knowledge cognitive complexity level 2 or higher.

-- Reading and writing standards, such as those found in the Common Core State Standards, will also be measured in the GED® Social Studies Test, and the reading standards will be measured in the GED® Science Test.
+- Reading and writing standards, such as those found in the Career and College Ready Standards, will also be measured in the GED® Social Studies Test, and the reading standards will be measured in the GED® Science Test.

 READING COMPREHENSION ON THE GED® RLA TEST

-The reading comprehension component of the GED® RLA Test is intended to measure two overarching reading standards that appear in the Common Core State Standards as Anchor Reading Standards 1 and 10, respectively:
+The reading comprehension component of the GED® RLA Test is intended to measure two overarching reading standards that appear in the Career and College Ready Standards as Anchor Reading Standards 1 and 10, respectively:

 - Determine the details of what is explicitly stated and make logical inferences or valid claims that square with textual evidence